mfmceneaney/saga/README.md

 ### Binning
 Use the `findBinLimits` executable (source code in [findBinLimits.cpp](saga/src/findBinLimits.cpp)) to find the bin limits that will give roughly equal bin statistics for each binning variable in your dataset.

+### Bin Migration
+Detector reconstruction _smears_ reconstructed kinematics across the true generated kinematics.
+To correct for this effect, one typically computes and then inverts a bin migration matrix.
+The bin migration matrix is defined such that each entry

+$M[i,j]=\frac{N[\text{Generated in bin }i\text{ and reconstructed in bin }j]}{N[\text{Generated in bin }i]}$.

+Use the `getBinMigration` executable (source code in [getBinMigration.cpp](saga/src/getBinMigration.cpp)) to compute bin migration fractions and save the results to a CSV file.

 ### Invariant Mass Signal + Background Fits
 Some physics channels isolate an asymmetry produced from a particle, such as a $\Lambda$ or $\pi^{0}$, which decays before hitting the detector array.
 Since we only detect the final state particles one must examine the invariant mass spectrum of the 4-vector sum of the final state particles in order to isolate the contribution of the desired decay channel.
 However, since a priori there is no way to know which particles we detect come from the same parent particle there will always be an irreducible combinatoric background under the signal distribution.

 Only a $\Lambda$ invariant mass signal and background fit tuned specifically for CLAS12 RGA Fall 2018 Data is provided.
-However, if you require a different signal and background fit the provided `analysis::applyLambdaMassFit()` methods should be straightforward to expand upon.
+However, if you require a different signal and background fit the provided `analysis::applyLambdaMassFit()` method should be straightforward to expand upon.

 #### Background Correction: Sideband Subtraction and sPlots